 - My study, drilling, and training in these disciplines have given me a way to train on both my dominant (right) and my non-dominant (left) side of my body.
 By doing so I have developed skills that I never dreamed possible (neuroplasticity)

 - By drilling skills a bazillion times I have developed muscle memory in my arms, legs, hands, feet, knees, and elbows.
 Doing so has helped me to use my whole body more efficiently.
 Use the dominant and non-dominant sides of my body more efficiently.
 I use my body more effectively as a martial artist and as an individual beyond my training in martial arts.

 - Through my training in the martial arts, I have learned a life-changing principle.
 The journey and the process are more important than a ranking or color of a belt.
-As my Sho Sensei reminded me on many occasions (until I learned the lesson, a belt is merely something that holds one’s pants up.
+As my Sho Sensei reminded me on many occasions (until I learned the lesson, that a belt is merely something that holds one’s pants up).

 - Tenacity, persistence, perseverance, resilience, desire, focus, commitment, and dedication have all played a role.
 A significant role in my development as a martial artist and as an individual.

 - After being declared unemployable and disabled I entered a time of depression.
 I felt like someone all dressed up with nowhere to go, although I diligently attempted to apply what I had learned through my educational and vocational paths.

 - I spent 6 years advocating to have food stamp limits increased unsuccessfully, as I was only receiving $10 per month.
 I also advocated getting Medicaid eligibility increased, successfully.